NSO-developer/nso-gitbook/juniper-junos_nc/README-rebuild.md

 - **profile**: Applies a specified build profile during the rebuild process.
 - **ned-id**: Parameters for customizing the NED ID.
 For more information, see Chapter **5**.
 - **create-namespace-files:** Builds Python and Java namespace files representing the nodes in the rebuilt schema.
+- **compilation-workers:**  Enable parallel compilation of third-party YANG files to improve performance. **Note:** This option requires NSO 6.8 or later and has no effect on earlier versions.